What’s The Difference Between Distilled And Purified

 Surface water is any body of liquid that can be seen on the surface of the earth.
 This includes rivers, lakes, streams, and oceans.
 Surface water is often used for recreation and irrigation but it can also be a source of drinking water if it is treated properly.
 Unfortunately, surface water is at risk from contamination due to runoff from agricultural activities and other sources of pollution.

-See also Can You Eat Distillate
+See also Where Can You Get Distilled Water From

 Groundwater comes from underground aquifers that are filled with rainwater over time.
 Groundwater is a reliable source of clean drinking water in many parts of the world but it can also be contaminated by agricultural chemicals and industrial pollutants.
 Groundwater can also be depleted if not managed properly due to over-pumping or drought conditions.